dcieslak19973/hyperzoekt/README.md

 Configuration
 -------------
 The distributed system supports various environment variables for configuration:

+For observability and performance tracing with OpenTelemetry, see the "OpenTelemetry / Tracing" section in `doc/USAGE.md`.

 ### Redis Configuration
 - `REDIS_URL`: Redis connection URL (e.g., `redis://127.0.0.1:6379`)